 What are the two types of wireless speakers?

-- RF – RF (Radio Frequency) have a range of up to 100 metres and are capable of getting through obstacles like walls and other items that may be between the speakers and the source.
+- RF – RF (Radio Frequency) have a range of up to 100 metres and are capable of receiving signal through obstacles like walls and other items that may be between the speakers and the source.

 - IR – IR (Infrared) speakers have the capability to reach up to ten metres in range.
 They work well as long as no interference or obstacles are between them and the source.